 - 3 semester/90 ECTS-Credits (in case you have a Bachelor's degree with 210 ECTS)

-- Summer semester 2021 (in case you have a Bachelor's degree with 210 ECTS)
+- Summer semester 2023 (in case you have a Bachelor's degree equivalent to 210 ECTS)

 - Bachelor's degree in mechanical engineering, process engineering, electrical engineering, mechatronics, physics, process engineering or related fields